November to Remember (1994): Preliminary matches

 Next, The Tazmaniac took on Dean Malenko.
 Tazmaniac took down Malenko with a single leg takedown and then attempted to whip Malenko but Malenko countered and applied a butterfly hold on his opponent.
 Tazmaniac broke out of it with a Northern Lights suplex.
-Malenko then nailed Tazmaniac with a double underhook powerbomb and then tried a roll-up but Tazmaniac countered by dropping him throat first ont he rope and hit a German suplex.
+Malenko then nailed Tazmaniac with a double underhook powerbomb and then tried a roll-up but Tazmaniac countered by dropping him throat first on the rope and hit a German suplex.
 He then attempted a half nelson suplex from the top rope but Malenko countered out of it.
 Jason interfered by attacking Tazmaniac, who went outside the ring to attack him, allowing Malenko to grab a towel and pour something in it.
 Tazmaniac returned to the ring where Malenko shove the towel into Tazmaniac to knock him out for the victory.

 Later, Shane Douglas defended the World Heavyweight Championship against Ron Simmons.
 Simmons attacked Douglas as the match began until Douglas knocked him down with a dropkick.
 He began rolling out of the ring which angered Simmons, who chased Douglas at the ringside and ultimately got control by countering a diving crossbody attempt by Douglas into a Powerslam.
 He followed with a gutbuster and then attempted a diving headbutt on Douglas but missed it.
 Simmons continued the momentum with a Chokeslam and charged at him with a running clothesline but Douglas countered and pinned him with a crucifix to retain the title.
 After the match, Douglas attacked Simmons with the championship belt until 2 Cold Scorpio made the save and then Simmons attacked Douglas with the title and Scorpio nailed a Moonsault on Douglas.

 The penultimate match was a Brawl Game match, in which Cactus Jack and Mikey Whipwreck defended the World Tag Team Championship against The Public Enemy (Rocco Rock and Johnny Grunge).
 The match stipulated that the opponent must be knocked down for a ten count, allowing the team to use a baseball bat as a legal weapon.
 Public Enemy got the chance to use baseball bat as a weapon after Rocco ducked a punch by Whipwreck and pushed him into Jack, who mistakenly hit Whipwreck with a double arm DDT and Whipwreck was knocked down for the ten count.
 Public Enemy began hitting the champions with the bats and Rocco attempted to drive Whipwreck through a table from the top of a nest until Sabu showed up to confront him and pushed him through the table.
 The match continued until Rocco drove Cactus through the table with a diving elbow drop.
 Grunge then dove from the top rope and nailed a baseball bat on Whipwreck's face to win the titles.